zoolanders/documentation/zoocart/03.advanced/01.variations/docs.md

 ## Elements Override

-The element configuration **Elements** feld allows choosing the elements which value will be possible overriding for each variation.
+The element configuration **Elements** field allows choosing the elements which value will be possible overriding for each variation.

 ![Elements Field](elements-field.png)